Non-Bayesian Parametric Missing-Mass Estimation: Introduction

 \subsection{Summary of results}

-In this paper, we consider the problem of estimating the missing mass, where it is assumed that we observe samples that are drawn uniformly from an unknown, stationary distribution.
+In this paper, we consider the problem of estimating the missing mass, where it is assumed that we observe samples that are drawn from an unknown distribution.
 First, we introduce a non-Bayesian parametric formulation of this estimation problem.
-We introduce a suitable cost function, the missing-mass squared-error, and derive the associated Lehmann unbiasedness for this cost.
+We use the missing-mass squared-error as a cost function and derive the associated Lehmann unbiasedness.
 We develop a new non-Bayesian constrained Cram$\acute{\text{e}}$r-Rao bound (CCRB), the missing-mass CCRB (mmCCRB), which is a lower bound on the missing-mass MSE (mmMSE) of any estimator with a specific Lehmann bias.
 The new bound is obtained by using linear parametric constraints on the probability space and the Lehmann unbiasedness.
 We investigate the properties of the mmCCRB and some special cases of this bound.
-Based on the new mmCCRB, we propose a new method to improve existing estimators by an iterative missing-mass Fisher scoring method.
-The new bound is examined in simulations and compared with the performance of state-of-the-art estimators: CML, Good-Turing and Laplace estimators.
-We also show that performance of the Laplace estimator is improved by using the new Fisher-scoring method.
+Based on the equality condition of the mmCCRB, we propose a new method to improve existing estimators by an iterative missing-mass Fisher-scoring method.
+The new bound is examined in simulations and compared with the performance of state-of-the-art estimators: the CML, Good-Turing, Laplace, and asymptotic profile maximum likelihood (aPML) estimators.
+We also show that the performance of the Laplace estimator is improved by using the new missing-mass Fisher-scoring method.